hashicorp/terraform-provider-azurerm/website/docs/r/eventhub_dedicated.html.markdown

 * `partition_count` - (Required) Specifies the current number of shards on the Event Hub.
 Needs to be between 1 and 1024.
 Changing this forces a new resource to be created.

 * `message_retention` - (Required) Specifies the number of days to retain the events for this Event Hub.
-Needs to be between 1 and 90 days; or 1 day when using a Basic SKU for the parent EventHub Namespace.
+Needs to be between `1` and `90`.
+Only a value of `1` is allowed when using a Basic SKU for the parent EventHub Namespace.

 * `capture_description` - (Optional) A `capture_description` block as defined below.